Skip to main content

 Communication Matters in Developing Effective Relationships

 HR leadership can extend their influence across the organization through interdepartmental support.
 Offering to train supervisors and managers on how to handle routine employee issues is an instance of such support.
-Additional examples include training for conducting annual performance reviews, coaching employees for performance improvement, and assessing strengths of rising leaders.
+Additional examples include training for conducting annual performance reviews, coaching employees for performance improvement, reskilling and upskilling employees, implementing DEI practices and assessing the strengths of rising leaders.

 Communication Matters in Mitigating Risk

 Effective communication can often help resolve issues, pre-empting litigation and potential settlements.
 It can also minimize the organization’s liability for potentially unfair employment practices.
 Communicating the organization’s equal employment opportunity policies and documenting decisions properly helps ensure compliance with local, state and federal employment laws.
-Periodically communicating these policies to leadership and staff can ensure that the workforce understands the organization’s commitment to fair and equal treatment, regardless of race, sex, religion, disability and other job-related factors.
+Periodically communicating these policies to leadership and staff can ensure that the workforce understands the organization’s commitment to fair and equal treatment, regardless of race, gender, sexual orientation, religion, disability and other factors.

-Learn more about UWF’s online MBA with an emphasis in Human Resources Management.
+Learn more about UWF’s online MBA with an emphasis in Human Resources Management program.

 Related Articles